OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_PCR.md

   def kit_introduction(ops)
     show do
       title "Welcome to OLASimple PCR"
       note 'You will be running the OLASimple PCR protocol.
-You will start with RNA Extract.' \
-           'You will generate PCR products from the samples and use them later to detect HIV mutations.' check 'OLASimple PCR assay is highly sensitive.
-If the space is not clean, this could cause false positive.
-Before proceeding this step, check with your assigner if the space and pipettes have been wiped with 10% bleach and 70% ethanol' end end
+You will start with RNA Extraction products and will generate PCR products from the samples and use them later to detect HIV mutations.' end end